toniramchandani1/AudioProcessingApplication/README.md

 To use this application:

 Clone the repository to your local machine.

-Install all required dependencies using pip install -r requirements.txt Run the Streamlit app by executing streamlit run app.py in your terminal.
+Install all required dependencies using pip install -r requirements.txt

+Run the Streamlit app by executing _streamlit run Application.py_ in your terminal.

 The application will open in your default web browser.

 Follow the on-screen instructions to upload an audio file and enter your custom prompt.

-Installation
+## Installation
 Ensure you have Python installed on your system.
 Then, install the required packages using the following command:

 ## Contributing